Skip to content

 Seasonal Nightlife — Summer Events and Beach Bars

-Summer festivals and events: NOS Alive (July) is Lisbon’s premier music festival, held on the Algés waterfront with international headliners across rock, pop, and electronic genres.
+Summer festivals and events: NOS Alive (July) is Lisbon’s premier music festival, on the Algés waterfront with international headliners across rock, pop, and electronic genres.
 Super Bock Super Rock brings a more alternative lineup.
 The Santos Populares (June, particularly the night of June 12–13 for Santo António) is Lisbon’s biggest party — the entire city becomes an open-air celebration with street concerts, sardine grills on every corner, dancing, and crowds carrying manjerico basil pots.
 It is the one night of the year when all of Lisbon goes out.
 Out Jazz is a free open-air concert series held in different Lisbon parks every Sunday afternoon from May through September — bring a blanket and a bottle of wine.

 Late-Night Food — Where to Eat After Midnight